annoyedb/lancer-alternative-sheets/README.md

 It is designed to be a player-facing sheet that provides most of the functionality carried over from the original sheet, providing an immersive and convenient way to interact with the Lancer system, and a simple-to-understand responsive layout.

+While the main goal is to provide aesthetic alternative sheets to the Lancer system, there are some functional features included as well:

+Mech Sheets:
+* per-sheet sheet configuration/customization
+* reminders on ruling for statuses, stats, and some actions
+* view/remove applied status effects
+* run/add/remove macros in the sidebar
+* 'action log' that filters the sheet actor's actions into their own log
+* some stand-in implementations for features yet to be added by the system (e.g. counter display, some send-to-chat functions on various things)

+NPC Sheets:
+* none yet :pensive:

 <details>
   <summary>
     <h3>Player Sheets & Theme Previews</h3>